kkots/ggxrd_freecam/README.md

 - 24'th November 2023 - fixed crash when changing resolutions while the mod is loaded.
 - 21'st January 2024 - fixed a mistake in one of the field names in the example .ini
 - 23'rd January 2025 - added gamepad controls
+- 25'th January 2025 - now can read INI file from the folder where the mod's DLL was when you injected it, if it is not found in the game executable's folder.
+You can place the INI file into the game executable's folder at any time to have it be read from there again.